 One of the best Spanish translator and conjugator apps and a surprisingly accurate dictionary with examples, regional usage, and contextual information.
 It works offline, but internet connection is needed for audio pronunciations.
-The app includes an addictive Word Game.
-The free version has limited functionality.
+It’s one of the few apps that everyone studying Spanish should probably have on their phone.

 One of the most popular free language sources, Duolingo offers fun, bite-sized lessons of Spanish.
 5 minutes a day is supposed to be enough to develop solid reading, writing, and speaking skills.
 It is easy to use and it feels like you’re playing a game.
 Unlocking new levels and earning virtual coins keeps you motivated and, if we are to believe to the authors, 34 hours of Duolingo are equally valuable as one semester in the university.